anAwsomePerson/MeanUsageCalculator/README.md

 # Mean Usage Calculator
 This program takes any combination of Pokemon usage files from smogon.com/stats/ and finds the mean usage for each Pokemon across all the files you put into the program.
-I couldn't make a nice usage calculator.
-Sorry :(

 Note that each file gets the exact same weight when calculating means, so stuff like number of battles is completely ignored.
 It also truncates numbers to 3 decimal places, so any numbers in the output file can be up to 0.001% off.